 What happens after using an event monitor?

-Ask your doctor about what you can expect after you use an event monitor.
+Ask your doctor about what to expect after you use an event monitor.

 After a few readings, you may be able to stop wearing your event monitor.
 Your healthcare

 provider may use those readings to start your treatment.
-In some cases, more testing
+In some cases, you may need

-- Electrophysiological testing, to get more information about the heart’s electrical
+Electrophysiology testing, to get more information about the heart’s electrical system

-- Echocardiogram, evaluate the structure and pumping function of the heart
+Echocardiogram, to evaluate the structure and pumping function of the heart

 Before you agree to the test or the procedure make sure you know: